Fall 2021 Back To School Mask Guide

 The CDC has recommended that masks be worn by all students and staff in all K-12 schools, regardless of vaccination status, but local districts are approaching the guidance in different ways.

-Miami-Dade County Public Schools says it will discuss Wednesday, August 18th, what it will do for the upcoming school year.
-During a meeting of medical experts on Monday, August 16th, doctors agreed that masks should be mandatory for students and staff, saying there is no gray area.
-Superintendent Alberto Carvalho said that he is in agreement with the recommendations of the health experts and supports mandatory masking.
-He added, though, that there could be medical opt-outs for certain students.
+Miami-Dade County Public Schools has implemented a mask mandate for the upcoming school year.
+The board voted 7-1 to institute mask requirement.

-The District will require K-12 students to wear face masks in school buses.
+The District is also requiring K-12 students to wear face masks in school buses.

 BROWARD COUNTY PUBLIC SCHOOLS: Mask Mandate In Place